-14. Stockholders' Equity
+13. Stockholders' Equity

-During the three months ended August 26, 2012, the Company did not grant any options or restricted stock unit awards.
+During the three and six months ended November 25, 2012, the Company granted options to purchase 20,000 shares of common stock and 6,666 of restricted stock unit awards.

-As of August 26, 2012 the Company has reserved 2.7 million shares of Common Stock for future issuance under its current and former equity plans.
+As of November 25, 2012 the Company has reserved 2.6 million shares of Common Stock for future issuance under its current and former equity plans.

-On July 14, 2010, the Company announced that the Board of Directors of the Company had approved the establishment of a stock repurchase plan authorizing the repurchase of up to \$10 million of the Company's Common Stock.
+On July 14, 2010, the Company announced that the Board of Directors of the Company had approved the establishment of a stock repurchase plan which allows for the repurchase of up to \$10 million of the Company's Common Stock.
 The Company may repurchase its common stock from time to time in open market purchases or in privately negotiated transactions.
 The timing and actual number of shares repurchased is at the discretion of management of the Company and will depend on a variety of factors, including stock price, corporate and regulatory requirements, market conditions, the relative attractiveness of other capital deployment opportunities and other corporate priorities.
 The stock repurchase program does not obligate Landec to acquire any amount of its common stock and the program may be modified, suspended or terminated at any time at the Company's discretion without prior notice.
-During the three months ended August 26, 2012, the Company did not purchase any shares on the open market.
+During both the three and six months ended November 25, 2012, the Company did not purchase any shares on the open market.